j9t/obsohtml/SECURITY.md

 ## Supported Versions

-The latest version of ObsoHTML is supported.
-It’s advised to update older versions to the respective current version.
+Only the latest and therefore current version of ObsoHTML is supported.
+It’s advised to update older versions to the latest version.

 ## Reporting a Vulnerability